 Not only do we listen for inflammation in our patients’ histories, but we also test for it in every patient we see using these three biomarkers:

-Each one of these looks at different components of the blood to see if there are signs of inflammation in the body.
+Each one of these tests looks at different components of the blood to see if there are signs of inflammation in the body.
 They are non-specific, meaning they don’t tell us where the inflammation is coming from, but they do clue us in to look harder for it.
 Taken together, we get a pretty good idea as to whether inflammation is an issue, and we can also use them to track if the inflammation is resolving or worsening.

 If all this talk of chronic inflammation symptoms and its pervasive effect on chronic disease is getting you nervous, don’t worry!
 You actually don’t need to know which cytokine blocks which receptor to know what to do.